-What Happens if I Leave my Oven On All Night?
+What Happens if I Leave My Oven On All Night?

 by Jenna Mendez

-3.4 min read
+8.8 min read

 oven-cooking-food

-Don’t put your natural gas at risk!
-Do you ever have moments where you’re rushing around your home, and you forget to turn off your gas oven?
-Whether leaving your oven on was a mistake or intentional, leaving your gas oven on overnight can be extremely dangerous.
 We’ll explore your most anticipated questions on this subject and talk about what to do if this happens to you.
 Let’s start with the most important question: What happens if I leave my oven on all night?
 Stay tuned for the answer:

 A Fire and Carbon Monoxide Poisoning